 His loyal service was well rewarded on the King’s return to England.
 His wages as Yeoman of the Robes were doubled by the grant of an annuity, then doubled again by a 'customary allowance' for looking after the King’s coronation and parliament robes, and yet again nearly doubled by his appointment as Under-Housekeeper at Hampton Court.
 All this came with free board, rent free official quarters, and a clothing allowance.
 Rustat remained Yeoman of the Robes until the death of Charles II in 1685, and retained his Hampton Court appointment until the arrival of William and Mary in 1689.

-Rustat’s wealth further increased when he became an investor in a series of trading companies: the Company of Royal Adventurers of England Trading into Africa, commonly called the Royal African Company, which was chartered in 1663 and reincorporated in 1672 as The Royal African Company (RAC).
+Rustat sought to further increase his wealth through investments in a series of trading companies: the Company of Royal Adventurers of England Trading into Africa, commonly called the Royal African Company, which was chartered in 1663 and reincorporated in 1672 as The Royal African Company (RAC).
 His name appears on the charter of both of these companies; he also seems to have been involved in another trading company, the Gambian Adventurers, into the early 1680s.
 Rustat’s investment in the RAC was £400 (the equivalent of £60,000 today).
 Many courtiers and others in Rustat’s circle invested, including the Duke of Buckingham and his private banker, Edward Backwell.

 Rustat’s gift to Jesus, made in 1671, was part of a broader project of philanthropy that began in the mid–1660s.

 Rustat’s charitable giving had a political and religious agenda: as an ardent royalist during the Civil Wars, he intended his bequests primarily to support the established Church and the universities (which, like most early modern people, he would have understood as politicised, religious institutions), and to relieve clergy and their families who had suffered as a result of the religious and political upheavals of the 1650s.